-No garden is complete without geraniums, and they’re so easy to grow that no gardener should be caught without one.
-Geraniums can be grown right in the garden in zones 8–11 where winters are mild but do even better in containers where they receive the drainage and slightly root-bound conditions that they prefer to bloom their best.
-When grown in pots, geraniums can also be relocated at a moment’s notice; whether to show them off near an entry, to bring them indoors during surprise freezes or to move them to a shadier spot in the hottest days of summer.
+No garden is complete without geraniums (Pelargonium), and they’re so easy to grow that no gardener should be caught without one.
+Geraniums can be grown right in the garden in zones 8–11 where winters are mild, but they bloom even better where they are slightly root-bound (tightly packed, such as in a container), as long as they have good drainage.
+When grown in pots, geraniums can also be relocated at a moment’s notice, whether to show them off near an entry, to bring them indoors during surprise freezes, or to move them to a shadier spot in the hottest days of summer.

 Provide Full Sun

-Geraniums need lots of direct sums to bloom well, so let them soak up those rays by placing them on the south side of walls, on tabletops or as an accent in sunny areas of the garden.
-If you notice that your plant has stopped blooming in summer, don’t panic!
-Geraniums have a tendency to stop blooming during hot weather, so try placing it where it will receive some afternoon shade if you live in a hot climate.
+Geraniums need lots of direct sun to bloom well, so let them soak up those rays by placing them on the south side of walls, on patio tabletops, or as an accent in sunny areas of the garden.
+If you notice that your plant has stopped blooming in summer, don’t panic.
+Geraniums have a tendency to stop blooming during hot weather, so just move your plant where it will receive some afternoon shade if you live in a hot climate.

 Mind the Moisture

-While geraniums do require moisture, they will likely rot if the potting mix stays wet for too long.
-To prevent this, only water when the top inch of the potting mix is dry, and make sure that moisture can easily drain away through drainage holes in the pot.
-Geraniums are relatively drought-tolerant and will survive a fair amount of neglect, but should be watered before the roots are allowed to dry out completely.
+Although geraniums do require moisture, they will likely rot if the potting mix stays wet for too long.
+To prevent this, water only when the top inch of the potting mix is dry, and make sure that moisture can easily drain away through holes in the pot.
+Geraniums are relatively drought-tolerant and will survive a fair amount of neglect but should be watered before the roots are allowed to dry out completely.

 Keep Geraniums Blooming

 To keep geraniums in bloom, remove spent flower stalks periodically.
-To keep plants bushy, full and packed with flowers, pinch out new growth occasionally by pruning the tips of each stem with sharp, clean pruners.
-Geraniums also bloom best when somewhat root-bound (meaning that their roots are snugly packed into the container) so re-pot geraniums only when necessary, and use a container only one size larger than the previous one.
-Geraniums are heavy feeders, so fertilize in spring and summer with a balanced fertilizer, according to label instructions.
+To keep plants bushy, full, and packed with flowers, pinch out new growth occasionally by pruning the tips of each stem with sharp, clean shears.
+Geraniums bloom best when somewhat root-bound, so repot geraniums in larger containers only when necessary, and use a container only one size bigger than the previous one.
+Geraniums are heavy feeders, so fertilize in spring and summer with a balanced fertilizer, according to the product label's instructions.
 Stop feedings at the end of summer.

 Gardeners in zones 8–11 can get away with merely covering their geraniums up on frosty nights, but everyone else should overwinter them indoors.
-Bring your geraniums indoors before the first hard frost and place them in a sunny window to brighten up your home, or let them go dormant in a cool, dark place.
+Bring your geraniums inside before the first hard frost and place them in a sunny window, or let them go dormant in a cool, dark place.

-Follow the tips above and you’ll agree that geraniums are some of the most carefree and rewarding flowers you’ve ever grown in the container garden.
+That's it.
+Just water, feed, and keep them from freezing.
+You'll find that geraniums are some of the most carefree and rewarding flowers you’ve ever grown in a container garden—indoors or out.